πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Pass functions as data.
 Essential for qsort, callbacks, and dispatch tables.

-Function-pointer declaration syntax is among the hardest in C. It's fine to learn on demand, not upfront.
+Function-pointer declaration syntax is some of the thorniest in C. It's fine to learn it when you need it, rather than up front.

-2. Start by using typedef to name the type
+2. Start by using typedef to give the type a readable name

-3. Just learning how to call qsort is enough for most jobs
+3. Just knowing how to call qsort covers most real-world needs

 What is a function pointer?

-Every function has an address in memory.
-A function pointer just stores that address.
-You can then hold functions in variables, pass them as arguments, and put them into arrays.
+Every function has an address in memory, and a function pointer simply stores that address.
+Once you have one, you can hold functions in variables, pass them as arguments, and put them into arrays.

 #include <stdio.h>